 Note: It may be advisable to supplement our description with that posted on 14ers.com since much of the Huerfano route follows the Mt.
 Lindsey standard route.
 The Lily Lake trail takes out through forest and then quickly arrives at a large meadow which we found filled with bright yellow flowers in one area in 2009.
 There is little elevation gain so you can move quickly.
 After the trail leaves the meadow, it re-enters the forest and continues to the turnoff for Lily Lake to the right after a mile.
 Do not go up the Lily Lake trail.
 Remain on the lower valley trail another 100 yards or so.
-The trail for Lindsey will cross the river here.
+There may be several places which people choose to use for crossing.
+The trail for Lindsey will cross the river in this vicinity.
+We thought the best place to cross was a little farther upstream where it makes a pronounced bend to the west and the water is calmer.
 There is no bridge or logs, usually, so this will likely be a wader unless later in the season.
-The trail up Lindsey, once faint when we climbed it many years ago (prior to 1983) is now well established (2009).
-It first parallels the river for another quarter mile, then pulls steadily up through forest, following on the north side of a tributary drainage to the Huerfano River with a talus field on your left.
+The trail up Lindsey, once faint when we climbed it many years ago (prior to 1983) is now well established (2009 & 2019).
+It first parallels the river for another quarter mile, then pulls steadily and steeply up through forest, following on the north side of a tributary drainage to the Huerfano River with a talus field on your left.
 After one fairly steep section, it opens into the upper, tundra filled basin.
 Mount Lindsey lays off to the SE and peeks above the eastern skyline while Blanca Peak dominates the view to the SW.
 The Blanca-Ellingwood headwall is indeed very impressive.

 As you head up the tundra valley, you may see some animals moving about.
 We cautiously approached them using small hills as a barrier to conceal our approach.
 The animals turned out to be Bighorn Sheep and there was a substantial group of them numbering over a dozen.
 Among them were several young sheep – at least three of which we were able to obtain a nice photo of.
 It turns out our caution was unwarranted.
 Probably because of the heavy and regular human traffic in this area climbing Mt.
 Lindsey, these sheep had become tolerant of humans and allowed us to approach rather closely.
 So we snapped numerous shots and then continued on our way.